 As a federal MP under the leadership of Rona Ambrose, Matt served as the Opposition Critic for Western Economic Diversification.
 In that capacity, he became a vocal advocate of converting orphan wells across Alberta into geothermal production sites to diversify Alberta’s economy, get oil workers back on the job and to increase Canada’s renewable energy output.
 In February 2017, he tabled Motion 122 in support of this initiative.
 Matt also sat on the Standing Committees on Public Accounts and Access to Information, Privacy and Ethics.
 In addition to his geothermal advocacy, Matt announced an initiative to fight for unemployed Albertans called the Alberta Jobs Task Force.
 He co-chairs the non-partisan group that focuses on policy solutions that support everyday Albertans.

 Matt was appointed as the youngest member in Andrew Scheer’s shadow cabinet, as the Shadow Minister of Science and the Shadow Minister of Innovation, Science & Economic Development.
 In September of 2018, Matt assumed the role of Shadow Minister of Infrastructure, Communities & Urban Affairs.
-In these roles, Matt continues his work on enhancing support for infrastructure in communities, research and science alongside Canada’s world class researchers, promotion for enhanced open access policies for federal dollars and strong private/public investment in Canada’s innovation sector.
+In these roles, Matt continued his work on enhancing support for infrastructure in communities, research and science alongside Canada’s world class researchers, promotion for enhanced open access policies for federal dollars and strong private/public investment in Canada’s innovation sector.
 He was the Vice-Chair of the Standing Committee on Industry, Science and Technology and was a member of the Standing Committee of Transportation and Infrastructure.

 Additionally, Matt has taken a leading role in advocating for: